Adenovirus vaccine, live (Oral)

 - Children younger than 17 years of age—Use and dose must be determined by your doctor.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose or forget to use your medicine, call your doctor or pharmacist for instructions.

 It is very important that your doctor check your progress at regular visits to make sure that this vaccine is working properly and to check for unwanted effects.

 Do not take this vaccine if you are pregnant and do not plan to become pregnant for 6 weeks after receiving this vaccine without first checking with your doctor.
 There is a chance that this vaccine may cause problems during pregnancy.
+Use an effective form of birth control to keep from getting pregnant for 6 weeks after receiving the vaccine.
 If you think you have become pregnant, tell your doctor right away.
-Your doctor may want you to join a pregnancy registry for patients receiving this vaccine.

 You should avoid close contact with people at high risk for catching the adenovirus for 28 days after receiving this vaccine.
 People who are at risk for catching the virus are pregnant women, children younger than 7 years of age, and anyone who has a weak immune system that keeps them from fighting infections.